-7. Once the crossbar slides on and off easily, torque the four bolts to 75 ft./lbs.

-Again, test-fit the crossbar over the QDs, to verify that the crossbar slides on and off easily.
-If not, adjust the QDs again.

-8. Insert the two linch pins (Figure 9) through the upper holes in the vertical pins on both QDs.
+- 4. Once the tow bar slides on and off easily, torque the four bolts to 75 ft./lbs.
+Again, test-fit the crossbar over the QDs, to verify that it slides on and off easily.
+If not, adjust the QDs again. - 5.
+Insert the linch pins (Figure 6) through the upper holes in the vertical pins on both QDs.
 Both linch pins must be locked.
-The rings are spring-loaded - they must be snapped over the pin, with the pin touching the ring, in order to keep the tow bar secure.
+The rings are spring-loaded they must be snapped over the pin, with the pin touching the ring, in order to keep the tow bar secure.
 If a pin does not touch the ring, rotate the pin around the ring.

 Towing vibrations will force the linch pins out unless they are properly locked in place over the vertical pins on both quick-disconnects.
-Refer to Figure 9.
+Refer to Figure 6.

-Failure to properly attach and lock both linch pins will result in the loss of the towed vehicle, which may cause property damage, personal injury or even death.
+Failure to properly attach and lock both linch pins will result in the loss of the towed vehicle.